-- 1. An estimate of the quantity of storm water surface runoff presently flowing from the land proposed to be subdivided, and that which would be generated by the proposed subdivision or land development project, calculated on the basis of a 2, 5, 10, 25, and 100-year frequency rainfall. - 2.
-An estimate of the quantity of storm water surface runoff entering the subdivision naturally from upstream areas within the watershed under present conditions, calculated on the basis of a 2, 5, 10, 25, and 100-year frequency rainfall. - 3.
+- a.
+An estimate of the quantity of storm water surface runoff presently flowing from the land proposed to be subdivided, and that which would be generated by the proposed subdivision, calculated on the basis of a 2, 5, 10, 25, and 100 year frequency rainfall. - b.
+An estimate of the quantity of storm water surface runoff entering the subdivision naturally from upstream areas within the watershed under present conditions, calculated on the basis of a 2, 5, 10, 25, and 100 year frequency rainfall. - c.
 An analysis of the capability of existing watercourses, storm sewers, culverts, and other drainage facilities within the land proposed to be subdivided to handle the runoff as calculated under (1) and (2) above, and proposals to handle such surface runoff.
 Design criteria for drainage improvements shall conform to the State Specifications as modified by the City of Cranston.
-Culvert and storm sewers shall be designed for a 25-year frequency rainfall, with a minimum pipe size of twelve (12) inches and a minimum pipe gradient of 0.8 percent. - 4.
-Proposals for disposal of surface runoff, downstream from the subdivision without damage to land and improvements and to the receiving water body. - 5.
-The drainage plan shall further indicate how the following specific requirements will be met: - a.
-That each lot will be adequately drained; - b.
-That natural drainage patterns will be maintained whenever possible; - c.
-That all existing watercourses will be left open, unless approval to enclose is granted by the Commission; - d.
-That all new open watercourses will be seeded, sodded, or paved, depending on grades and soil types; - e.
-That a continuous drainage system will be installed and connected to a natural or manmade water course or to an existing piped storm drainage system.
+Culvert and storm sewers shall be designed for a 25 year frequency rainfall, with a minimum pipe size of 12 inches and a minimum pipe gradient of 0.8 percent. - Proposals for disposal of surface runoff, downstream from the subdivision without damage to land and improvements and to the receiving water body. - e.
+The drainage plan shall further indicate how the following specific requirements will be met: - (1) That each lot will be adequately drained; - (2) That natural drainage patterns will be maintained whenever possible; - (3) That all existing watercourses will be left open, unless approval to enclose is granted by the Planning Commission; - That all new open watercourses will be seeded, sodded, or paved, depending on grades and soil types; - (5) That a continuous drainage system will be installed and connected to a natural or manmade water course or to an existing piped storm drainage system.
 The ultimate destination of such continuous drainage shall be a permanent natural body of water or wetland.
-Where the Commission determines that such ultimate destination is impractical, the Commission shall require the construction of a retention area capable of accommodating proposed storm volumes based on a 100-year frequency rainfall; - f.
-Where any part of the drainage system is proposed for location outside
+Where the Planning Commission determines that such ultimate destination is impractical, the Commission shall require the construction of a retention area capable of accommodating proposed storm volumes based on a 100 year frequency rainfall: - (6) Where any part of the drainage system is proposed for location outside the public street right-of-way, provisions for future maintenance approved by the Planning Commission will be provided;

-- the public street right-of-way, provisions for future maintenance approved by the Commission will be provided; - g.
-That all necessary easements to off-street watercourses will be obtained by the subdivider; and - h.
-Where volume velocity of the surface runoff is high, the flow thereof shall be controlled by rip-rap, sediment basins, flow spreaders, or other applicable devices and/or techniques recommended in the Rhode Island Soil Erosion and Sediment Control Handbook. - 6.
-The proposed drainage system shall be designed to accommodate stormwater such that post construction conditions do not result in peak runoff increases in rate or volume from pre-construction conditions. - 7.
-The drainage plan should include an assessment of structural integrity to withstand discharge from a 2 to 200-year storm. - 8.
-Fenced detention ponds shall be developed in accordance with Chapter 15.28 of the Code of the City of Cranston, entitled "Soil Erosion & Sedimentation Control".
+- (7) That all necessary easements to off-street watercourses will be obtained by the subdivider; and - (8) Where volume velocity of the surface runoff is high, the flow thereof shall be controlled by rip-rap, sediment basins, flow spreaders, or other applicable devices and/or techniques recommended in the Rhode Island Soil Erosion and Sediment Control Handbook. - f.
+The proposed drainage system shall be designed to accommodate stormwater such that post construction conditions do not result in peak runoff increases in rate or volume from pre-construction conditions. - g.
+The plan should include an assessment of structural integrity to withstand discharge from a 2 to 200 year storm. - h.
+Fenced detention ponds shall be developed in accordance with Chapter 31 of the Code of the City of Cranston.
 Typically, they shall have bermed or sloped sides, the slopes shall be properly stabilized with grass and/or stone rip-rap, enclosed in a chain link fence of suitable height and design, and any other requirements as may be required by the Director of Public Works.
 The developer shall maintain these facilities in a clean functioning manner until accepted by the City.
-(A design guide appears in the RI Erosion and Sediment control Handbook, Soil Conservation Service, 1980 edition). - 2.
-Subdrainage Facilities: If the original ground water elevation, as determined, or the spring ground water elevation as estimated by the Director of Public Works, whichever is higher, is determined to be closer than seven (7) feet to finished grade of the street, then subdrainage facilities adequate to lower the ground water elevation to seven (7) feet below finished street grade or restrictions on the plan providing for location of the lowest floor elevation of a building at least three (3) feet above ground water elevation or restrictions on the plan providing for construction designed to help prevent groundwater from entering the building shall be required.
-Restrictions shall also be required in such case providing for the location of the lowest elevation of a leaching field outlet at least three (3) feet above the ground water elevation unless the ground water elevation shall be reduced to seven (7) feet below finished street grade.
-All subdrainage facilities designed to discharge into the City owned storm drainage system shall be allowed to connect by permit only.
+(A design guide appears in the RI Erosion and Sediment control Handbook, Soil Conservation Service, 1980 edition).